Study Carrel Reservations

 A carrel is a desk in the library that may be assigned to graduate students, faculty, or undergraduates working on a senior honors thesis.
 Carrels may be used to check books out to a desk within the library.
 Books checked out to the desk may be stored at the desk for an extended period, unless requested by another patron.
 The library has several different types of carrels available to qualifying members of the Northwestern Community.

 Please read the carrel policies before submitting an application.

 The library has numerous open carrels throughout the Main Library towers.
 Current Northwestern graduate students and undergraduates working on a senior honors thesis qualify for an open carrel.
-To apply for an open carrel, please submit a carrel application.
 Honors undergraduates must supply additional documentation in the form of a letter from their advisor or proof of registration.
 Open carrel assignments are made between September 1 through June 15 of the academic year.
-Applications may be submitted during the summer term, but will not be processed until September 1.
+Applications for the academic year will be accepted September 1.
 Assignments will be made on a first come, first served basis as applications are received.
 Processing time will vary during periods of high demand.

 The Music Library has a small number of desks for graduate students in related subject areas.
 If you are interested in a desk in the Music Library, please indicate that this would be your first choice in the comments area of the application.